The Hon Laurie Brereton joined the KFA Board in 2006 and became its Deputy Chairman in 2011.

-Andrew Gleadow is an Emeritus Professor of Geology and former Head of the School of Earth Sciences at the University of Melbourne.
-He has researched and published widely on the development and application of radiometric dating techniques, particularly in fission track analysis and thermochronology.
+Professor Gleadow has researched and published widely on the development and application of radiometric dating techniques, particularly in fission track analysis and thermochronology.
 His work has included dating of hominin fossil sites in East Africa.
-Andy has received numerous awards for his research, is a Fellow of the Australian Academy of Sciences, and a former President of the Geological Society of Australia.
-Andy was appointed Chair of the Science Advisory Council in November 2013 and joined the KFA Board in 2014.
+He is a Fellow of the Australian Academy of Sciences and a former President of the Geological Society of Australia.
+He was appointed Chair of the Science Advisory Council in November 2013 and joined the KFA Board in 2014.

 Nolan Hunter is CEO of the Kimberley Land Council, an organisation representing Traditional Owners in the Kimberley.
 Nolan is a Bardi man with strong links to his people and culture across saltwater country in northern Western Australia.
 He spent 14 years with various Commonwealth agencies specialising in Indigenous affairs, and has worked with Indigenous communities in Australia.
 Nolan is Chairman of the National Native Title Council as well as an Indigenous Leader representing the Kimberley in Empowered Communities, a group of Indigenous Leaders informing policy development to the Department of Prime Minister & Cabinet, Indigenous Affairs.
 Nolan was appointed to the KFA Board in 2014.